-When news of a virus, one which affected your lungs and travelled via particles of saliva passed on by those infected, began to percolate this January, the consensus was this: Symptoms are flu-like.
-Most people, save for the elderly and those with pre-existing health conditions, experience a pretty mild illness.
-The effects of this generally taper off before a fortnight has passed.
+When news of a virus – one which affected your lungs and travelled via particles of saliva passed on by those infected – began to percolate at the onset of 2020, the consensus was that, in those who did not require hospitalisation, symptoms, from a fever to a dry cough, tended to taper off after around a fortnight.

-For a small but profoundly impacted group, though, this simply is not the case.
+For a profoundly impacted group, though, this simply is not the case.

 What is 'Long Covid?'

-As months have passed since the contagion first arrived, awareness has been creeping about 'Long Covid.'
-Here, people who contracted a version of the virus – one that was not severe enough to require time in a precious ICU bed – see the two-week line flash by and then zip into the distance, with symptoms on-going.
+Over a year and a half into the pandemic, awareness has been raised about long Covid.
+Here, people who contracted the virus – but who largely did not require time in ICU – see the two-week line flash by and then zip into the distance, with symptoms such as fatigue, 'brain fog' and breathlessness on-going.

 Ongoing symptomatic COVID-19

 'Signs and symptoms of COVID‑19 from 4 weeks up to 12 weeks.'

 'Signs and symptoms that develop during or after an infection consistent with COVID‑19, continue for more than 12 weeks and are not explained by an alternative diagnosis.
 It usually presents with clusters of symptoms, often overlapping, which can fluctuate and change over time and can affect any system in the body.
 Post‑COVID‑19 syndrome may be considered before 12 weeks while the possibility of an alternative underlying disease is also being assessed.'

 'In addition to the clinical case definitions, the term "long Covid" is commonly used to describe signs and symptoms that continue or develop after acute COVID‑19.
 It includes both ongoing symptomatic COVID‑19 (from 4 to 12 weeks) and post‑COVID‑19 syndrome (12 weeks or more),' a statement released by the body reads.

 What are the symptoms of 'Long Covid'?